-Reset will only occur if a resettable function is currently displayed.
-Press and hold the RESET button once to clear the function currently displayed.

-To reset all resettable functions, press and release the RESET button a second time within three seconds of resetting the currently displayed function (Reset ALL will display during this three-second window).
+Pressing and holding the EVIC button once will clear the function currently being displayed.
+Reset will only occur if a resettable function is currently being displayed.
+To reset all resettable functions, press and release the EVIC button a second time within three seconds of resetting the currently displayed function (reset ALL will be displayed during this three-second window).